strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WebTesting/WebTesting.md

 This shows that ZAP does a pretty good job of finding the easy to identify vulnerabilites.

+#OPTIONAL DVWA LAB!

 Now, let's start Chrome and play with DVWA.
+Please note that our class has a track record of DoSSing the Docker download for this section.
+I recomend doing this after class when less than 100 people are hitting it at the same time.

 ![](attachments/Clipboard_2020-06-16-13-31-13.png)